da-n/webhook.site.Docker/README.md

 To have persistent data, you can do one of the following:

 1. Link the existing SQLite database via Docker volumes
-2. Add a MySQL or Postgresql database container and include the details in the `.env` file e.g.:
+2. Link a MySQL or Postgresql database container instance and include connection details in the `.env` file

+Example of including databsae `env` variables:

     DB_CONNECTION
     DB_HOST